Key risks faced by the business areas

-Teleste is a technology and services company consisting of two business areas: Video and Broadband Solutions and Network Services.
-Europe is the main market and business area, but the company aims to expand its business, particularly in North America.
+Europe is Teleste's main market and business area, but the company aims to expand its business in North America.
 Teleste's customers include cable operators, public transport operators, train manufacturers and specified organisations in the public sector.

-In Video and Broadband Solutions, customer-specific and integrated deliveries of solutions create favourable conditions for growth.
-On the other hand, the allocation of resources to the deliveries and the technical implementation are demanding tasks, which is why there are also risks involved.
-Our operator customers' network investments vary according to the development of technology, customers’ need to upgrade and their financial structure.
-End-to-end deliveries of video security and information solution systems may be large in size, setting high demands for the project quotation calculation and management and, consequently, involving risks.
+As to Video and Broadband Solutions, client-specific and integrated deliveries of solutions create favourable conditions for growth, even if the involved resource allocation and technical implementation pose a challenge and therefore also involve reasonable risks.
+Operator customers' network investments vary according to the development of technology, customers’ need to upgrade networks and their financial structure.
+End-to-end deliveries of video security and information solution systems may be large in size, setting high demands for the project quotation calculation and management and, consequently, involve risks.
 Increased competition created by the new service providers may undermine the cable operators' ability to invest.
-Correct technological choices, product development and their timing are vital to our success.
-Various technologies are used in our products and solutions, and the intellectual property rights associated with the application of these technologies can be interpreted in different ways by different parties.
+Correct technological choices, product development and their timing are vital to success.
+Product development contains calculated risks and should they materialise, the value of the product development investments can decrease.
+Various technologies are used in the products and solutions, and the intellectual property rights associated with the application of these technologies can be interpreted in different ways by different parties.
 Such difficulties of interpretation may lead to costly investigations or court proceedings.
 Customers have very demanding requirements for the performance of products, their durability in challenging conditions and their compatibility with other components of integrated systems.
 Regardless of careful planning and quality assurance, complex products may fail in the customer's network and lead to expensive repair obligations.
-The consequences of natural phenomena and global disruptions, such as an epidemic, or accidents, such as a fire, may reduce the availability of components in the order-delivery chain of the electronics industry or suspend our own manufacturing operations.
-Customs levies imposed by major powers in the world economy and other trade war measures may have a negative effect on component supply chains and, in particular, the profitability of products exported to the United States.
-Many competitors in the business area come from the United States, which is why the exchange rate of the euro against the US dollar has an effect on our competitiveness.
-In particular, the development of the exchange rates of the US dollar and the Chinese renminbi against the euro influences our product costs.
-The company hedges against short-term currency exposure by means of forward exchange contracts.
-Future treaties between the UK and the European Union could make deliveries to English customers more difficult.
+The consequences of natural phenomena and global disruptions, such as a pandemic, or accidents, such as a fire or a flood, may reduce the availability of components in the order-delivery chain of the electronics industry or suspend our own manufacturing operations.
+Customs levies imposed by different countries and changes or restrictions on exports or imports may have a negative effect on component supply chains and the profitability of products.
+Expanding business operations to new markets is demanding.
+The Group's investments in growth in the North American market will not necessarily lead to the desired results.
+Many competitors in the business area come from the United States, which is why the exchange rate of the euro against the US dollar has an effect on competitiveness.
+In particular, the development of the exchange rates of the US dollar and the Chinese renminbi against the euro influences product costs and result.
+The company hedges against short-term currency exposure by means of forward exchange contracts and currency options.

-Teleste's strategy involves risks and uncertainties: new business opportunities may fail to be identified or successfully used.
+Teleste's strategy involves risks and uncertainties, such as that new business opportunities may fail to be identified or successfully used.
 The business areas must take into account market movements, such as consolidations among our customers and competitors.
-Periods of technological transformation, such as operators migrating to distributed access architecture, may significantly change the competitive positions of the current suppliers and attract new competitors to the market.
+Periods of technological transformation, such as operators migrating to distributed access architecture in access networks, may significantly change the competitive positions of the current suppliers and attract new competitors to the market.
 Intensified competition may decrease the prices of products and solutions faster than we are able to reduce our products' manufacturing and delivery costs.

 The COVID-19 pandemic presents risks to Teleste's supply chain, the company's own operating capacity, the operating capacity of customers and the demand for Teleste's products and services.
-Thus far, in response to the restrictive measures imposed by the authorities in various countries, operators have reduced or suspended their broadband network construction, while certain customers in passenger information solutions have been forced to close down their factories and delay projects in Italy, Germany and Poland, for example.
+Thus far, in response to the restrictive measures imposed by the authorities in various countries due to the COVID-19 pandemic, operators have reduced or suspended their broadband network construction, while certain customers in passenger information solutions have been forced to close down their factories and delay projects.
 The effects of the pandemic on Teleste's supply chain and component availability have been limited.
-Our personnel and our in-house production activities have remained operational.
-If the restrictions on movement in society imposed by the authorities in various countries were to stay in effect until the end of the second quarter, we expect that the negative impact on Teleste's net sales for the financial period 2020 would be significant.
-The company initiated measures in the first quarter to ensure its liquidity and financial position.
+Our personnel and our in-house production activities have mainly remained operational.
+The company initiated measures in the first quarter of 2020 to safeguard its liquidity and financial position.
+The COVID-19 pandemic had a negative impact on net sales and operating result from the second quarter of 2020 onwards.
+If the stricter restrictions on movement in society imposed by the authorities in various countries continue to remain in effect, we expect that the negative impact on Teleste's net sales and operating result are significant.

 The Board of Directors annually reviews essential business risks and their management.
 Risk management constitutes an integral part of the strategic and operational activities of the business areas.
-Risks are reported to the Audit Committee on a regular basis.
+Risks are reported to the Audit Committee and the Board of Directors on a regular basis.

-In the period under review, no such legal proceedings or judicial procedures were pending that would have had any essential significance for the Group operation.
+In the period under review, no such legal proceedings or judicial procedures were pending that would have had any essential significance for the Group's operation.